 Are you students, then?

-As of March 2018, the following band members are students: James Ure (Contemporary Tuba at Huddersfield) and Nathan Steele (Jazz Guitar at Royal Welsh College of Music and Drama).
-Laurence Marshall, Michael A. Grant, Robert Schmuck, Alastair James and Steve Sidman are all professional musicians working in a variety of musical disciplines.
+With the exception of Nathan Steele (who is currently studying jazz guitar at the Royal Welsh College of Music and Drama), no. Laurence Marshall, James Ure, Michael A. Grant, Robert Schmuck, Alastair James and Steve Sidman are all professional musicians working in a variety of musical disciplines.
 Ben Sarney and Dan Wackett have proper jobs.

 What tuning do you use on the banjo?